 More than 250 questions in similar form with references to the keywords with the answers can be found on the glossary homepage under the block "Have you ever wondered?".

 Also on the start page in the block "The wine question of the day" over 500 questions in the multiple-choice procedure are provided.
-After the answer, the correct solution and keyword will be displayed.
+After the answer, the correct solution and keyword are displayed.
 It is possible to select any number of additional questions by clicking Next.
 Three examples:

-What is the botanical name for the fungal disease imported from America in the 19th century?
+What is the botanical name for the fungal disease introduced from America in the 19th century?
 Powdery mildew, which is also often used in this form in trade publications?

 What means according to EU-wide regulation residual sugar of or a maximum of 18 g / l in the wine?

-From which grape variety is sorted the French white wine chablis (Burgundy) pressed?
+What kind of grape varietal is the French white wine chablis (Burgundy) pressed?

 You can also visit my wine page on Facebook.
 Here are regularly articles "interesting and curious" published around the topic of wine: What you always wanted to know about wine